abelardopardo/ontask_b/docs_src/Install/index.rst

 Canvas Email Configuration
 **************************

 OnTask allows to send personalized emails to the user inbox in an instance of a `Canvas Learning Management System <https://www.canvaslms.com.au/>`_ using its API.
 Configuring this functionality requires permission from Canvas to access its API using OAuth2 authentication.
-Once this authorization is obtained, the following variables need to be defined in the file ``local.env`` configuration file:
+Once this authorization is obtained, the following variables need to be defined in the file ``base.py`` configuration file:

 - ``CANVAS_INFO_DICT``: A dictionary with elements pairs containing the identifier for a Canvas instance that will be shown to the user and a dictionary with the following configuration parameters: